-Edgware Dental Practice is in the London Borough of Harrow and provides NHS and private treatment to adults and children.
+Colindale Dental Care Centre is in the London Borough of Brent and provides NHS and private treatment to adults and children.

-There is access for people who use wheelchairs and those with pushchairs.
+There is level access for people who use wheelchairs and those with pushchairs.
+Car parking spaces are available near the practice.